mulderp/mulderp.github.com/_posts/2013-02-01-minimum-nginx-node-with-librarian-chef.md

 ## Init librarian-chef

-To get started, we need to get file where we can specifiy a node's cookbooks:
+To get started, we need a file where we can specifiy a node's cookbooks:

 <pre>
    $ librarian-chef init